Visit Hanover Tavern

 Seating capacity: 150

-The Hanover Tavern Restuarant and Pub is owned and operated by the Hanover Tavern Foundation.
-Dining reservations can be made separately with the Foundation at (804) 537-5050 or by reserving with them online
+The Hanover Tavern Restuarant and Pub is independently owned and operated by the Hanover Tavern Foundation.
+Dining reservations can be made at (804) 537-5050 or by requesting a reservation online.

-For details about dining, directions and more, see our links at right.
+For directions, parking, and more, see our links at right.

 All of our venues are wheelchair accessible.
 You can purchase wheelchair seating online or via the box office.